Residential Single Family Remodel & Additions

 • An inspection is required when pulling a permit with the City of Round Rock.

 • For a list of residential inspections, please refer to our Residential Guide.
-Please note that this list is only a guide and inspections may vary depending on the scope of work.
+Please note that this list serves as a guide only, and inspections may vary depending on the scope of work.

 • Schedule inspections by using our Permit Portal and clicking on the My Inspections tab on the main dashboard.
 Click here for instructions.